-Policy Context.
-On July 31, 2002, FERC issued a Notice of Proposed Rulemaking (NOPR) on standard market design (SMD).5 FERC's stated goal of establishing SMD requirements in conjunction with a standardized transmission service is to create "seamless" wholesale power markets that allow sellers to transact easily across transmission grid boundaries.
+On July 31, 2002, FERC issued a Notice of Proposed Rulemaking (NOPR) on standard market design (SMD).7 FERC's stated goal of establishing SMD requirements in conjunction with a standardized transmission service is to create "seamless" wholesale power markets that allow sellers to transact easily across transmission grid boundaries.
 The proposed rulemaking would create a new tariff under which each transmission owner would be required to turn over operation of its transmission system to an unaffiliated independent transmission provider (ITP).
 The ITP, which could be an RTO, would provide service to all customers and run energy markets.
 Under the NOPR, congestion would be managed with locational marginal pricing.
-The NOPR comment period originally was 75 days (November 15, 2002), but the comment period was extended to January 10, 2003, for the following issues:1) market design for the Western Interconnection; 2) transmission pricing plan, including participant funding; 3) Regional State Advisory Committees and state participation; 4) resource adequacy; and 5) congestion revenue rights and transition issues.
+The NOPR comment period originally was 75 days (November 15, 2002), but the comment period was extended to January 10, 2003, for the following issues: (1) market design for the Western Interconnection; (2) transmission pricing plan, including participant funding; (3) Regional State Advisory Committees and state participation; (4) resource adequacy; and (5) congestion revenue rights and transition issues.

 Under the NOPR, FERC would assert jurisdiction over all power transmission, including service to bundled retail customers.
-Commissioners from 15 states (Alabama, Arkansas, California, Georgia, Idaho, Kentucky, Louisiana, Mississippi, New Hampshire, North Carolina, South Carolina, Oregon, South Dakota, Washington, and Wyoming) are reportedly planning to fight FERC's proposed changes on the grounds that FERC usurps state authority.
+Commissioners from 15 states (Alabama, Arkansas, California, Georgia, Idaho, Kentucky, Louisiana, Mississippi, New Hampshire, North Carolina, South Carolina, Oregon, South Dakota, Washington, and Wyoming) have argued that the SMD proposal usurps state authority.
 On August 15, 2002, state regulators from 22 states and the District of Columbia (Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Montana, North Dakota, Ohio, Oklahoma, Texas, Wisconsin, Delaware, the District of Columbia, New Jersey, New York, Pennsylvania, West Virginia, Connecticut, Maine, Massachusetts, New Hampshire, and Rhode Island) released a statement that "voiced support for FERC's ongoing effort to remedy undue discrimination in the use of the nation's interstate high voltage transmission system in order to create a truly competitive bulk power market."
 Some industry groups have voiced concerns about the implementation of SMD.